MikeTaylor/scottkit/manual/reference.md

 which actions appear is significant, because on each turn, each possible action is considered in the order that appear.
-Ordering issues are discussed in more detail in the section about the `%action` directive, but in summary: while the order of actions relative to other actions is in some cases significant, the position of actions relative to rooms, items and global parameters is not.
+Ordering issues are discussed in more detail in the section about the `action` directive, but in summary: while the order of actions relative to other actions is in some cases significant, the position of actions relative to rooms, items and global parameters is not.
 Actions may be moved ahead of and behind rooms, items and global